-You can use the toilet when the drain pipes are less likely to freeze, but if it does happen, don't flush the toilet or it will just back up into the bowl.
-Eventually, water will spill over onto the floor if you keep flushing it before the water has a clear path to exit through the plumbing.
+You can use the toilet when the drain pipes are frozen.
+These pipes are less likely to freeze, but if it does happen, don't flush the toilet or it will just back up into the bowl.
+Eventually, water will spill over onto the floor if you keep flushing before the water has a clear path to exit through the plumbing.
 One possible solution to clearing out ice in the toilet's drain pipe is to pour a bucket of hot water down the toilet drain.

 An additional consequence that sometimes arises after cold weather blows through and pipes freeze, is that a vent stack or main line gets clogged.
-Afterwards, the toilet backs up and you can't flush it.
-In this instance, another fixture's drain -- such as the bathtub -- will also back up with water.
-To fix this and so you can flush the toilet again, insert the cable of an auger down through the vent pipe on the roof, to reach and break up the blockage.
-To clear out a main line, insert the auger cable through a cleanout.
+Afterward, the toilet backs up and you can't flush it.
+In this instance, another fixture's drain — such as the bathtub — will also back up with water.